-- Up and down emotions such as meltdowns one minute then feeling scared the next
+- Up and down emotions such as meltdowns one minute and then feeling scared the next

 You may notice certain behaviours such as:

 Separation anxiety is a normal developmental stage.
-During these ages, it is normal to have fears separating from your parents or carers, children are totally dependent on their carers so it’s natural they are going to feel vulnerable when they are apart.
-Most children grow out of it, for some children, it doesn’t become easier and they don’t grow out of it, these children may have a hard time saying goodbye, have lots of tummy aches or headaches and cling.
-If the distress prevents them from participating in age-appropriate activities and learning opportunities like joining sports teams or attending school, seek help and support.
-Contact me for a consultation
+During these ages, it is normal to have fears of separating from your parents or carers.
+Children depend on their carers, so it’s natural that they will feel vulnerable when they are apart.
+Most children outgrow it, but some children don’t improve and they don’t grow out of it.
+These children may have difficulty saying goodbye, have tummy aches or headaches, and may cling to their parents.
+If the distress prevents them from participating in age-appropriate activities and learning opportunities, like joining sports teams or attending school, seek help and support.
+Contact me for a consultation.

-OCD is a persuasive disorder and is serious where your child will experience frequent obsessional and intrusive thoughts (or obsessions), often followed by uncontrollable urges and compulsions see more on examples here at my Blog
+OCD is a severe disorder where your child will have frequent thoughts (obsessions), often followed by urges and compulsions.
+For more information, go to my Blog.

 Phobias and Fears

 A phobia is a persistent, excessive and unreasonable fear of an object or situation.
-It is thought 5% of children and 16% of teenagers have a phobia in the UK.
-Phobias are different from normal fears as they normally become more severe with age.
+5% of children and 16% of teenagers have an aversion in the UK.
+Phobias are different from usual fears, as they become more severe with age.
 Children and teenagers with phobias can feel huge shame about their fears, often because messages from others may be that they are being silly or overreacting.

-Common phobia’s I’ve worked with are being sick ( Emetophobia), dentists, bees, toilets and spiders and more.
-It can be really distressing for children and hugely debilitating for parents too when you are out and you feel you have to avoid certain situations.
-If you need help, Contact me for a Consultation
+I’ve worked with common phobias, being sick (Emetophobia), dentists, bees, toilets and spiders, and more.
+It can be distressing for children and hugely debilitating for parents when you are out and feel you have to avoid certain situations.
+If you need help, contact me for a consultation.